Pulse measurements

 U (all)

 Using the PulseCount() instruction, U and C terminals are configurable for pulse input to measure counts or frequency.
-Maximum input frequency is dependent on input voltage.
+Maximum input frequency is dependent on signal voltage.
 If pulse input voltages exceed the maximum voltage, third-party external-signal conditioners should be employed.
 Do not measure voltages greater than 20 V.

 NOTE: